-Many of the objectors raise concerns that the proposed use will result in antisocial behaviour from the children and from potential visitors to the property.
-The risk of crime and disorder and the perception of it arising from the proposed use is, in some instances, a material Planning consideration.
+Many of the objections raise concerns that the proposed use will result in antisocial behaviour from the children and from potential visitors to the property.
+The risk of crime and disorder and the perception of it arising from the proposed use is a material Planning consideration.